SUBSCRIBE TO OUR FREE NEWSLETTER

 If and when the Iran nuclear agreement gets through Congress, many people in Washington hope that Obama will articulate a more realistic strategy for the Middle East than what we have heard from his administration in the past.

-But Obama has evidently decided this is not the time to articulate anything about the region's future that he does not see as helping to sell the agreement on Capitol Hill.
-The real question is whether there is a clear idea waiting to be made public when the timing is right.
+However, Obama has decided that now is not the time to articulate anything about the region's future that he does not see as helping to sell the agreement on Capitol Hill.
+The real question is whether a clear idea is waiting to be made public when the timing is right.

-If there was ever an appropriate moment for Obama to articulate an overarching post-agreement policy vision that integrated the Iran nuclear agreement into a broader strategy for dealing with a Middle East at war, it was his speech at American University on 5 August.
-The time and place for the speech were chosen in explicit acknowledgement of John F. Kennedy's speech at that same university 52 years earlier.
-In his speech, JFK offered a vision of a transformation of US policy toward the Soviet Union and the Cold War from one of confrontation to negotiations.
+If there was ever an appropriate moment for Obama to articulate an overarching post-agreement policy vision that integrated the Iran nuclear agreement into a broader strategy for dealing with the Middle East at war, it was his speech at American University on 5 August.
+The time and place for the speech were chosen in explicit acknowledgment of John F. Kennedy's speech at that same university 52 years earlier.
+In his speech, JFK offered a vision of transforming US policy toward the Soviet Union and the Cold War from confrontation to negotiations.
 But instead of using that occasion to explain how US diplomacy might play a transformational role in the Middle East, Obama limited the speech to defending the Vienna agreement in the narrowest terms.

 Three days later, in an interview with Fareed Zakaria of CNN, Obama did deal with broader regional problems, but his only firm argument was a response to the attacks on the Vienna agreement for allegedly enabling Iran to increase its assistance to regional allies.

-Thus Obama chose not to point out that Iran's role in the region since 2013 has not been to support terrorism but to support the primary forces fighting against the Islamic State in Iraq and Syria.
-Nor did he correct the falsehood that it was Iran rather that has destabilised Yemen rather than Saudi Arabia's reckless air war and support for sectarian forces there.
-Instead Obama relied on the argument that the situation of alleged Iranian destabilisation would be worse if the agreement were defeated.
+Thus, Obama chose not to point out that Iran's role in the region since 2013 has not been to support terrorism but to support the primary forces fighting against the Islamic State in Iraq and Syria.
+Nor did he correct the falsehood that it was Iran rather that had destabilized Yemen rather than Saudi Arabia's reckless air war and support for sectarian forces there.
+Instead, Obama relied on the argument that the situation of alleged Iranian destabilization would be worse if the agreement were defeated.

-Zakaria invited him to correct the false picture being portrayed by critics of the Vienna agreement, asking whether "overlapping interests" between Iran and the United States on ISIS and Afghanistan "might allow for a more productive and constructive relation between the United States and Iran".
+Zakaria invited him to correct the false picture being portrayed by critics of the Vienna agreement, asking whether Iran's and the United States "overlapping interests" on ISIS and Afghanistan "might allow for a more productive and constructive relation between the United States and Iran."

 Then, as if expressing an afterthought, he added a statement that was so indirect that it is difficult to penetrate: